dsfellows/dsfellows/week_7_agenda.md

 include in zip file:
-cleaned and not cleaned versions of data sets the code that's creating the map demo page any other examples of carto css, etc that are up on the website
+cleaned and not cleaned versions of data sets the code that's creating the map demo page

 how to display more than one field in the popup/style the text?